Vonng/pigsty/docs/FAQ.md

 And re-run `./infra.yml -t nginx_config,nginx_launch` to update & apply the Nginx configuration.

-If you wish to access via HTTPS, you also have to remove `files/pki/csr/pigsty.csr`, `files/pki/nginx/pigsty.{key,crt}` to force re-generating the nginx SSL/TLS certificate to including the new upstream's domain name.
+If you wish to access with HTTPS, you must remove `files/pki/csr/pigsty.csr`, `files/pki/nginx/pigsty.{key,crt}` to force re-generating the Nginx SSL/TLS certificate to include the new upstream's domain name.

 </details>